tan90xx/distillw2n/README.md

 ### ToDo List
 - [x] Add Seed-VC inference samples for comparison.
 - [ ] Train the SoundStream Decoder using a larger dataset of high-quality audio.
-(I currently don't have the resources to train the model.)
+(Training in progress with limited resources)